CODARcode/cheetah/README.md

 Every SweepGroup in the specification file is generated as a sub-directory in the campaign with a submit script for launching the group.

-** **Pro Tip** ** : All SweepGroups in the campaign can be launched using the `run-all.sh` script or a SweepGroup can be launched independently using its `submit.sh` launch script.
-** **Pro Tip** ** : If all experiments within a group do not complete in the alloted time, re-launching the group will only run the experiments that were not run.

 All Sweeps in a SweepGroups are serialized into experiments with a unique name of the format `run-<x>.iteration-<y>`, where `x` represents the run id in increasing order starting from 0, and
   `y` represents its repetition index.